 Other popular handloom products include kurtas, dhotis, shawls, stoles, bags, and accessories.
 Hand block printing is a traditional printing technique that uses carved wooden blocks to apply patterns to fabric.
 It is widely used for linens and household items like curtains and mats.

 The handloom sector in India is one of the country’s oldest and largest cottage industries, with 23.77 lakh looms.
-Even though the sector has several unique strengths, they also face many challenges.
+Even though the sector has several unique strengths, they also faces many challenges.
 Some of them are:

-Power looms can produce textiles more quickly and cheaply than handlooms.
+- Competition from Power looms: Power looms can produce textiles more quickly and cheaply than handlooms.
 This has led to declining demand for hand-woven products as consumers seek the cheapest option.

-The cost of raw materials, such as yarn and dyes, has risen in recent years.
+- Rising Costs of Raw Materials: The cost of raw materials, such as yarn and dyes, has risen in recent years.
 This has put a strain on the finances of MSMEs, as they have to pass on the increased costs to their customers.

-Small businesses face difficulty in accessing markets for their products.
+- Lack of Access to Markets: Small businesses face difficulty in accessing markets for their products.
 This is because they have limited resources and are often located in rural areas, making it difficult for them to reach large retailers or wholesalers.

-MSMEs often lack the training and technology they need to produce high-quality products that consumers demand.
+- Lack of Training and Technology: MSMEs often lack the training and technology they need to produce high-quality products that consumers demand.
 They may not have the resources to train their employees on new technologies, which can prevent them from taking advantage of the latest innovations.
 The cost of technology can also be a barrier for small businesses.
 This can make it difficult for them to compete with larger companies with access to these resources.

 MSMEs in the handloom industry also face a lack of access to financing and resources.
 This can hinder their ability to create unique, handcrafted textiles.
 However, with the support of fintech companies like Kinara Capital, these businesses can receive the necessary resources to preserve India’s handloom heritage and contribute to the growth of this critical industry.